awsdocs/amazon-kendra-developer-guide/doc_source/API_DisassociateEntitiesFromExperience.md

 # DisassociateEntitiesFromExperience<a name="API_DisassociateEntitiesFromExperience"></a>

-Prevents users or groups in your AWS SSO identity source from accessing your Amazon Kendra experience\.
+Prevents users or groups in your IAM Identity Center identity source from accessing your Amazon Kendra experience\.
 You can create an Amazon Kendra experience such as a search application\.
 For more information on creating a search application experience, see [Building a search experience with no code](https://docs.aws.amazon.com/kendra/latest/dg/deploying-search-experience-no-code.html)\.

 ## Request Syntax<a name="API_DisassociateEntitiesFromExperience_RequestSyntax"></a>